Arthur Cunynghame Roads travelled

 One day a good offer came out of the blue to buy the cheese business; I accepted and moved on to my third career when I set up Loose Chippings, which I find absorbing and rewarding, constantly throwing up new challenges as clients each bring their own requirements to a project.

 I have always enjoyed and benefited from industry associations and qualifications within the fields in which I have worked.
 I am a Past Chairman of The Specialist Cheesemakers’ Association, a Chevalier du Tastevin of Burgundy, a Chevalier de Bordeaux, a Chevalier du Taste-Fromage de France.
 I hold Diplomas from The United Kingdom Cheese Guild and The Wine and Spirit Education Trust.

 I have made a number of TV and Radio appearances including Newsnight, The Today Programme, Richard & Judy, You & Yours, Sky News, and Farming Today.
 Press coverage has included The Independent, The Sun, Good Food Retailing, The Ecologist, The Daily Express and The Independent on Sunday.
 I have written a book about cheese and wine, as well as numerous articles.

-Loose Chippings is part of the business community in Chipping Campden and, in 2013, I set up with others The Campden Business Forum.
+Loose Chippings is part of the business community in Chipping Campden and, in 2013, with others, I set up The Campden Business Forum.